Erick-Lascano/Erick-Lascano.github.io/_projects/1_project.md

 importance: 1
 category: Data Science
 github: https://github.com/Erick-Lascano/Data-Analysis-with-Python-Stanford-Continuing-Studies-CS-65W
+related_publications: false
 ---

 This repository contains the final project for the **Stanford Continuing Studies** course on **Data Analysis with Python (CS 65W)**.
 The project focuses on Exploratory Data Analysis (EDA), Data Preprocessing, Data Visualization, and the implementation of unsupervised machine learning algorithms on a real-world dataset.

 ### 🎯 Project Goal

 The goal was to apply data analysis techniques to uncover insights in the **Top Spotify Songs 2023** dataset.
 By leveraging libraries like Pandas for manipulation and Scikit-Learn for clustering, we identified distinct patterns in musical features (danceability, energy, bpm) that define popular music today.
+This project demonstrates the skills and concepts learned during the course with instructor Matt Harrison.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">